 Shiv Ruparell '15

-While attending STS Shiv was a Prefect and an active member of the School’s Speech, Debate, and Model UN teams.
-He spearheaded the School’s annual Diversity Week initiative, participated each year in the fall musical, and was a member of the Cross-Country and Track & Field teams.
+Shiv attended Vassar College in Poughkeepsie, New York and the Institut d’études politiques de Paris (“Sciences Po”) in Paris, where he earned a BA in Economic, International Studies, and French & Francophone Studies.
+While attending STS Shiv was a Prefect and active member of the school’s Speech, Debate, and Model UN Teams.
+He also spearheaded the annual STS Diversity Week initiative, participated each year in the fall musical, and competed on the Cross Country and Track & Field teams.

 Ganiyat Sadiq '18

 BA, Honours Political Science & International Relations Student, University of Calgary